DavidMiles1925/water_alarm_clock/README.md

 Python is natively installed on the Raspberry Pi Pico that will be used in Version 1.0.
 However, python can be downloaded and installed here: [Install Python](https://www.python.org/downloads/)

 #### Current Version: 0.5
-    - add AM/PM logic
+    - added AM/PM logic
-    - format output for AM/PM
+    - formated output for AM/PM
-    - integrate screen
+    - integrated screen
-    - calibrate potentiometer
+    - calibrated potentiometer
-    - generate screen output to match debug output
+    - generated screen output to match debug output
+    - reformatted code for easier reading

 #### Future Versions: